Only donations to charities that are registered in Spain and have one of the following legal structures are tax deductible:

-For donors in Spain we recommend using Ayuda Efectiva to donate to charities working in the field of Global Health & Development.
+For donors in Spain, we recommend using Ayuda Efectiva to donate to charities working in the field of global health and development.

-They offer tax-deductible donations for several of our recommended charities in Global Health & Development and work closely with our evaluation partner GiveWell.
+They offer tax-deductible donations for several of our recommended charities in global health and development, and work closely with our evaluation partner GiveWell.

-They also offer a Global Health Fund that distributes donations amongst these charities.
+They also offer a Global Health Fund that distributes donations among these charities.